Advertisement

 Front facade of the US Supreme Court Building.
 Photo by Kjetil Ree.
 Source: Wikimedia Commons.

 The United States government remains consistent in refusing to grant copyright for AI-generated artwork.
 Their official AI policy requires humans to be the author of the piece.
-They do not considered crafting a prompt for a machine to create the output “authorship.”
+They do not consider crafting a prompt for a machine to create the output “authorship.”

 “For example, when an AI technology receives solely a prompt from a human and produces complex written, visual, or musical works in response, the ‘traditional elements of authorship’ are determined and executed by the technology—not the human user,” the guide said.